germanrepro/homepage/content/CoC/index.md

 +++
-title = "Code of Contact"
+title = "Code of Conduct"
 +++

-# Code of Contact

-**Code of conduct: Creating a friendly and intellectually stimulating space**
+# Code of conduct: Creating a friendly and intellectually stimulating space

 Version 1.0, 2022-11-09